Tunic as Travel Wear for the 50’s, 60’s, & 70’s: Excursion Attire

 Tunic: Nantucket (similar here)~~Shorts: Merona (similar here)~~T-shirt Under: H & M (similar here)~~Belt: Limited (similar here)~~Shoes: Chinese Laundry (similar here)~~Necklace: (similar here)~~Earrings: (similar here)~~Bracelet: (similar here)

-70’s Tunic: Our original plan included pink Keds for walking (that her orthotics fit into); however the pink Keds ripped open on the trip—eek!
-Thus mom had to purchase these white tennies, which served her well for the rest of her trip.
+70’s Tunic: Our original plan included pink Keds for walking that mom could wear with her orthotics.
+However the pink Keds ripped open on the trip, eek!
+Therefore mom ended up purchasing these white tennies.
+They worked just as well with everything she took on the trip.

 Here’s some cute sneakers to wear for lots of walking